 Lagos squatter settlements

-what is life like in a squatter settlement in Lagos?
+What is life like in a squatter settlement in Lagos?

-There are 13 squatter settlements in Lagos, These are:
+There are 13 squatter settlements in Lagos; these are:

 Population density is very high in squatter settlements in Lagos.
 This is because of the lack of available land to build on.
-The area known to outsiders as Makoko is actually six distinct “villages” spread across land and water: Oko Agbon, Adogbo, Migbewhe, Yanshiwhe, Sogunro and Apollo.
+The area known to outsiders as Makoko is six distinct “villages” spread across land and water: Oko Agbon, Adogbo, Migbewhe, Yanshiwhe, Sogunro and Apollo.
 The first four are the floating communities, known as “Makoko on water”; the rest are based on land.
 In these floating communities, homes are built on stilts on the edge of the Lagos Lagoon.
 It is estimated that a quarter of a million people live in Makoko.

 The homes are built from materials such as wood and metal sheets.
 They do not have basic facilities or sanitation.